Export Procedures

 Export Essentials: An Introduction to Exporting

-Following on from the Beginners Guide to Exporting / Importing this interactive session covers the key points of exporting goods.
-It covers essential details about the Incoterms Rules, export documentation and working with freight forwarders to ensure goods are correctly declared.
-Ideal for anyone whose job has an export connection, whether sales, contracts, finance, shipping or for a managerial overview.
+Following on from the Beginners Guide to Exporting and Importing, this interactive session covers the critical areas of exporting goods.
+It covers essential details about the Incoterms® rules, export documentation, and working with freight forwarders to ensure goods are correctly declared.
+It is ideal for anyone whose job has an export connection, whether in sales, contracts, finance, shipping, or for a managerial overview.

 Beginners Guide to Export Licensing Controls